-- PDF/X-1a standard: Addresses blind exchanges to verify that files contain only CMYK (and/or spot colors), with no RGB or device independent (color-managed) data. - PDF/X3: Meets all the requirements of a PDF/X-1a, but contains device independent (color-managed) data.
+- PDF/X-1a standard: This standard addresses blind exchanges to verify that files contain only CMYK (and/or spot colors), with no RGB or device independent (color-managed) data. - PDF/X3: This standard meets all the requirements of a PDF/X-1a, but contains device independent (color-managed) data.